mzazon/awesome-cloud-projects/azure/secure-multi-tenant-identity-isolation/secure-multi-tenant-identity-isolation.md

 This comprehensive multi-tenant customer identity isolation solution addresses the critical security and operational challenges faced by enterprise SaaS providers.
 By leveraging Azure External ID customer tenants, the architecture achieves the highest level of identity isolation possible within Azure, ensuring that customer identities exist in completely separate identity domains with no possibility of cross-tenant discovery or access.

-The integration of Azure Resource Manager Private Link provides essential network-level isolation that meets enterprise security requirements.
+The integration of Azure Private Link provides essential network-level isolation that meets enterprise security requirements.
 Unlike traditional approaches that rely on network segmentation within shared infrastructure, this solution ensures that all management and customer traffic flows through private networks, eliminating exposure to public internet threats and meeting strict compliance requirements for regulated industries.

 Azure API Management serves as the central orchestration point that enables both isolation and operational efficiency.
 The dynamic tenant identification and routing capabilities allow for centralized policy management while maintaining strict tenant boundaries.
 This approach significantly reduces operational overhead compared to completely separate infrastructure deployments while providing equivalent security guarantees.
 For detailed API Management security patterns, see the [Azure API Management security documentation](https://learn.microsoft.com/en-us/azure/api-management/api-management-security-controls).